 Let's dive into the ways why good architecture is so important.

-The best architecture design is one that won't cost much, but will still continue to drive economic flow.
+The best architectural design is one that won't cost much, but will still continue to drive economic flow.

 This goes beyond aesthetic design.
 If you're designing a building for a business, for example, you'll want to take a few things into account.
 Where will the building be located?
 What's the business goal?
 What kind of traffic will they be getting, and what will help drive that traffic and increase profits?
 (Even unexpected things, such as the type of traffic and their movement patterns, need to be taken into account.
 Are people walking?
 Are they driving?)